December 2010 Christchurch earthquake

-On 26 December 2010 a earthquake occurred directly under the city centre of Christchurch, New Zealand, at a depth between 4 and 5 km.
-It caused "significant damage" to Christchurch and was part of the earthquake sequence beginning with the September 2010 Darfield earthquake, and followed by the 2011 Christchurch earthquake.
-As the earthquake occurred on Boxing Day, it is locally referred to as the Boxing Day earthquake rather than the December 2010 Christchurch earthquake.
+The December 2010 Christchurch earthquake (also known as the Boxing Day earthquake) was a earthquake which occurred on 26 December 2010, directly under the city centre of Christchurch, New Zealand, at a depth between 4 and 5 km.
+It caused significant damage to the city, and was part of the earthquake sequence beginning with the September 2010 Darfield earthquake, and followed by the 2011 Christchurch earthquake.
 Businesses running their Boxing Day promotions at the time lost revenue due to the earthquake, and responded by re-running Boxing Day sales on 12 February 2011.

 The earthquake caused strong ground shaking in the city centre but there were no casualties.
 It caused some masonry to fall onto streets, windows to break and a few walls to collapse, with damage being worst in the pedestrian mall City Mall.
 Damage mostly occurred on buildings that had been affected by the Darfield earthquake and its earlier aftershocks.
 Cordons were placed around two blocks and multiple separate buildings, and were mostly gone within a day.
 By 14 January, the Earthquake Commission received 6,895 damage claims.